 Most students who wish to pay for textbooks with financial aid apply for loans in excess of their tuition and fees and request their credit from the Student Accounts Office.
 Please keep in mind that credit proceeds are not available until the first week of each semester, or as soon as we are in receipt of the funds.
 Students who need to purchase textbooks before that time will need to make separate arrangements until such time as the credit check can be requested.

 I have a credit on my student account.
-How can I request it?
+How (or when) do I get the funds?

 What steps do I take if I need a ninth semester of aid?

 Financial Aid policies dictate that students are eligible for a maximum of eight semesters of institutional aid, or, the pro-rated amount remaining for transfer students.
 In the rare event that you are unable to complete your program of studies within eight semesters you must petition to receive a ninth semester of financial aid.